 This is a food court, which has a number of different foods you can choose.
 The most famous one is nasi lemak, of course.
 There are two famous nasi lemak stalls, running almost side by side: Suri, with the blue stamp and Yatie, with the red stamp.

-I prefer Suri's nasi lemak as the sambal is spicy and has more flavor.
+I prefer Suri's nasi lemak as the sambal is spicy and has more flavour.
 Yati's nasi lemak has a sweet sambal taste.
 The price is RM 1.5 per packet (yep, no kidding).
 Don't forget to order a glass of milo ice kaw (super thick chocolate milo!) and a set of perfectly cooked half boiled egg.
 The kambing (lamb) soup is also not bad at all!

 In order to reach Selera Jaya 223, you can go to the Asia Jaya LRT and take Uber/Grab from there.